-Information, Environmental Education & Interpretation... just what's the difference?
+Information, environmental education & heritage interpretation... just what's the difference?

-We are often asked what the differences is between information, environmental education & interpretation in terms of the visitor experience.
+We are often asked what the differences is between information, environmental education and heritage interpretation in terms of the "visitor experience".

-To quote Tilden; "Information is not necessarily interpretation, however all interpretation contains information".
+; "Information is not necessarily interpretation, however all heritage interpretation contains information".

-Effective interpretation is not about what you say to an audience, but rather the way you say it.
-Information presented to visitors is just that, straight facts, figures and dates.
-A field guide to birds provides factual information about the bird species, but usually no real interpretation.
+Effective heritage interpretation is not about what you say to an audience, but rather the way you say or present it.
+Information presented to visitors is just that, straight facts; data, specifications, categories, figures and dates.
+A field guide to birds provides factual information about bird species: identification colours and plumage, sound of the call, feeding habits and migration routes, but usually no real heritage interpretation.
+Remember for something to be interpretive it must: "Provoke", "Relate", "Reveal", "Address the whole" and "Have message unity"!

 Either the formal education process, or the hopeful result of a program or exhibit, can be presented in either an informational "instructional" approach or using an interpretive communication approach.
 Remember interpretation is a communication process; if the process works in presenting and translating the information about the environment in a way that is meaningful for the audience, then environmental education occurs.